tdep-developers/tdep-tutorials/03_thermodynamics/README.md

 ```math
 \mathcal{F}^{\mathrm{TDEP}}(T) = \mathcal{F}_0^{\mathrm{TDEP}}(T) + < V(\vec{R}) - V^{\mathrm{TDEP}}(\vec{R}) >_T = \mathcal{F}_0^{\mathrm{TDEP}}(T) + U_0
 ```
-For more details on this equatoin checkout the [THEORY.md](./THEORY.md) file In this equation
+For more details on this equation checkout the [THEORY.md](./THEORY.md) file In this equation
 - $\mathcal{F}_0^{\mathrm{TDEP}}$ is the effective harmonic free energy.
 - $V(\vec{R})$ is the potential energy of the system (given for example by DFT).